anthonyalberto/gameoflife/README.md

 - `-board`: `regular` or `toroidal`.
 Toroidal wraps the board around.
 Default: `toroidal`
 - `-time`: how many ms to pause between generations.
 Default: `30`
 - `-pattern`: pattern name.
 Look into the `patterns` folder for all supported values.
 Default: `glidergun`
 - `-width`: the width of the board.
 Adapt to your terminal.
-Default: `150`
+Default: `150`.
+Suggested : >100 to support all patterns.
 - `-height`: the height of the board.
 Adapt to your terminal.
-Default: `50`
+Default: `50`.
+Suggested : >35 to support all patterns.

 ### Example